pete-debiase/pete-debiase/README.md

 <!-- 2022/03/03 -->
-### About Me
+### 31-Word Nutshell
-Japanese software patent translator turned software engineer.
-Write/code at 200WPM+ with self-built [steno system](https://github.com/pete-debiase/Sparrowhawk).
-Special interests in ML, AI, and HCI (especially neural interfaces).
-Let's make connecting computers to the brain an everyday thing!
+Japanese patent translator turned software engineer.
+Write/code at 200WPM+ with custom steno [hardware](https://github.com/pete-debiase/AODox)/[software](https://github.com/pete-debiase/Sparrowhawk).
+Professional interests in ML, AI, and HCI (especially neural interfaces).
+Personal interests in fitness and pool 🎱 !

 ### Getting Around
-Check out [Overview](https://github.com/pete-debiase/Overview) for a full summary of my public projects.
-My personal favorites are pinned below :) .
+Take the [VIP Tour](SOTU.md) for an overview of my projects, work, and studies.
+A few of my personal favorites are pinned below :) .

 ### Look Me Up On
 - [LinkedIn](https://www.linkedin.com/in/pete-debiase/)